HSS Hire

-HSS Hire Group plc (LSE: HSS) is a supplier of tool and equipment hire in the United Kingdom and Ireland, as well as being a logistical and technical partner to businesses of all sizes.
+HSS Hire Group plc is a supplier of tool and equipment hire in the United Kingdom and Ireland, as well as being a logistical and technical partner to businesses of all sizes.
 Operating under the banner of HSS Hire, the group has a network of over three hundred outlets.
 HSS Hire originated in Kensington, London in 1957.
-Today, it employs over 2,900 workers, and has a fleet of over eight hundred vehicles.

 History

-The company was founded in 1957, by Bert Taylor on Baron’s Court Road, Kensington, in London.
-Initially known as “The Hire Service Company”, the shop focused on tool and equipment hire.
+The company was founded in 1957, by Bert Taylor on Baron's Court Road, Kensington, London.
+Initially known as The Hire Service Company, the shop focused on tool and equipment hire.

-Bert Taylor opened a further five shops during the 1960s across the area of West Central London, and towards the end of the 1960s, The Hire Service Company was later acquired by scaffolding conglomerate SGB, which owned eight tool rental shops under the name “Hire Shops Ltd”.
-These company names were merged to create “Hire Service Shops Limited” or “HSS Hire” for short.
+Bert Taylor opened a further five shops during the 1960s across the area of West Central London, and towards the end of the 1960s, The Hire Service Company was later acquired by scaffolding conglomerate SGB, which owned eight tool rental shops under the name Hire Shops Limited.
+These company names were merged to create Hire Service Shops Limited or HSS Hire for short.

 In April 1993, Davis Services Group purchased the business from Mowlem.
 In December 2003, HSS Hire was purchased by 3i.
 In June 2007, the business was sold to Aurigo and Och-Ziff.

 In November 2012, HSS Hire purchased the diesel generator hire company ABIRD.
 In April 2014, HSS Hire purchased the diesel generator hire company from Scotland, Apex Generators.

 In February 2015, it floated on the London Stock Exchange as HSS Hire Group plc.
 Since then, the company lost its chief executive, and issued a series of profit warnings; as of August 2017, the value of the company had dropped by over two/thirds from its flotation value of £332 million, to £96 million.
 On 11 May 2015, they purchased the heat/cooling hire company, All Seasons Hire.

 The company holds a 4* British Safety Award.
 In addition, HSS are ISO9000:20, ISO 14001, Safe Hire accredited and holders of Investors in People status.
 HSS Hire also work with the Royal Society for the Prevention of Accidents (ROSPA) and the government's Health & Safety Executive to promote safety in the hire industry.
 HSS Hire have also contributed to community support efforts, with youth training schemes set up for disadvantaged youths in London.

+In October 2025 HSS sold its physical rental operations including 130 depots, to Endless for £1 with HSS to focus on its ProService digital marketplace business.
+HSS sold a 10% stake in ProService to Speedy Hire, which will acquire a number of HSS depots with 300 HSS employees to transfer.
+HSS Hire Group will be renamed ProService Building Services Marketplace.